-Slyman’s Corned Beef from Slyman’s Tavern is the continuation of a beautiful Cleveland legacy, the original Slyman’s Restaurant located in downtown Cleveland.
+Slyman’s Corned Beef from Slyman’s Tavern continues a beautiful Cleveland legacy, the original Slyman’s Restaurant in downtown Cleveland.
 Opened in 1964, Slymans’ has become a Cleveland staple, loved and respected by all who come to enjoy the most extensive and best-corned beef sandwich.

 A Frisch’s Big Boy

-A Frisch’s Big Boy is a regional Big Boy restaurant chain with headquarters in Cincinnati, Ohio.
-Although, for many years, a Big Boy franchisee, in 2001, Frisch became the exclusive owner of the Big Boy trademark in Indiana, Kentucky, and most of Ohio and Tennessee and is no longer affiliated with Big Boy Restaurant Group.
+A Frisch’s Big Boy is a regional Big Boy restaurant chain headquartered in Cincinnati, Ohio.
+Although for many years, a Big Boy franchisee, in 2001, Frisch became the exclusive owner of the Big Boy trademark in Indiana, Kentucky, and most of Ohio and Tennessee and is no longer affiliated with Big Boy Restaurant Group.
 It operates over 100 restaurants in these states.
 Founder David Frisch opened the first location on October 5, 1939.